MP 24x16x2 / N38 - neodymium magnet

 Disadvantages of neodymium magnets:

-- Health risk to health from tiny fragments of magnets can be dangerous, in case of ingestion, which is particularly important in the context of child safety.
-It's also worth noting that tiny parts of these devices can complicate diagnosis when they are in the body.
+- Health risk arising from small pieces of magnets are risky, in case of ingestion, which is particularly important in the aspect of protecting young children.
+Additionally, miniscule components of these devices can complicate diagnosis when they are in the body.

 Safety Precautions